pixeli99/dLLM-RL/README.md

 ## 🔧 Reinforcement Learning

+After downloading the data and model and setting the configuration, you can start reinforcement learning simply with:
 ```bash
 python rl.py config=configs/rl_sdar.yaml
 ```

+We support TraceRL (optionally with a diffusion-based value model), Coupled RL, and random masking RL across different diffusion language models.
+The sampling process has been accelerated in all cases by KV-cache.

+We also support a multi-node RL framework; you can submit the following as the entry command:
 ```bash
 if [[ ${MLP_ROLE_INDEX:-0} -eq 0 ]]; then
     python multinode_rl.py config=configs/multinode_rl_dream.yaml